51Degrees/documentation/src/devicedetection/index.md

 For more detail on how each algorithm works, follow the links below:

-- @subpage DeviceDetection_Pattern
+- @Pattern
-- @subpage DeviceDetection_Hash
+- @Hash

 # Migrating from Other Providers

-Due to an increasing number of customers migrating from other device detection platforms we have introduced a @subpage DeviceDetection_MigrationGuides_Index "migration guide" to help customers switch properties or capabilities used by other platforms to 51Degrees device properties.
+If you're already using a device detection solution from an alternative provider and are considering switching to 51Degrees, we have a number of @MigrationGuides showing how our properties and capabilities map to others'.